reflectoring/reflectoring.github.io/content/blog/2022/2022-04-10-when-to-use-lombok.md

 3. `@Builder` gives a lot of flexibility in object creation.
 This **can cause objects to be in an invalid state**.
 Therefore, make sure all the required attributes are assigned values during object creation.
 4. **DO NOT write code that could have a huge dependency on the background code Lombok generates**.
-5. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between Lombok generated code and normal source code** and configure them accordingly.
+5. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between Lombok-generated code and normal source code** and configure them accordingly.
 6. **Use `@SneakyThrows` for checked exceptions that you don't intend to selectively catch**.
 Otherwise, wrap them in runtime exceptions that you throw instead.
-7. **Overusing @SneakyThrows** in an application could make it **difficult to trace and debug errors**.
+7. **Overusing `@SneakyThrows`** in an application could make it **difficult to trace and debug errors**.